-Sales and marketing expenses increased by \$87 and \$774 for the three months ended June 30, 2024 and year ended June 30, 2024, respectively, compared to the same periods in the prior year.
-The increase is primarily due to the Company's focus on expanding its digital marketing and e-commerce and travel programs to increase awareness of Company's brands and support future sales efforts for example the Company increased its agency programs and tactics to be able to reposition its brands to support customer and consumer acquisitions.
+Sales and marketing expenses increased by \$259 for the three months ended September 30, 2024 compared to the same period last year.
+The increase was planned and is primarily due to the Company's focus on investing in its marketing and e-commerce programs to expand its distribution reach and awareness of the both brands.
+For instance, the Company released in November 2024 two major marketing campaigns, 'Shush Your Mind' for Dream Water® and 'Quiets Chronic Pain' for LivReliefTM.